Purvai celebrates the rich South Asian cultural heritage that is now an integral part of the Hebrides and Scotland today.

-The axis and inspiration for the project is Colonel Colin Mackenzie, who was the first Surveyor General of India and collector extraordinaire.
+The inspiration for the project is Colonel Colin Mackenzie, the first Surveyor General of India and collector extraordinaire.
 Mackenzie was born in Stornoway in 1754, a stone’s throw away from where An Lanntair stands today.
 Arriving in India at the age of 29 as an officer in the Madras Engineers, Mackenzie was captivated by the cultures of India, he spent the rest of his life travelling exploring, surveying and documenting the ancient Cultures, arts, architecture, mythology and natural history of India.

 The project will involve working collaboratively with the research community, volunteers and the local people of Stornoway and the Hebrides to undertake in depth research into the Colin Mackenzie Collection.

 Purvai also aims to give artistic opportunities, providing the platform for ambitious creative projects that articulate and are heir to Mackenzie’s intrepid curiosity; splicing cultures, innovative, active, relevant, alive and present.

 2014 Artist Exchange

 An Lanntair was enabled in 2014 by Creative Scotland’s International Research Fund to map an ambitious cultural journey across the subcontinent for Hebridean Artists.
 Selected artists were Sculptor Steve Dilworth and musician/composer Iain Morrison who travelled to India with Purvai Curator Catherine Maclean and An Lanntair’s Head of Visual Art Roddy Murray.